 Of course even with these strict rules, we still have a swath of possible Christmas movies.
 And more importantly we have a huge swath of bad ones too.
 So consider this my public service if you find yourself, like me, contemplating exactly what movies get to fill your own vaunted “Christmas movie” slot, whenever you may choose to watch it.

-Honourable Mentions (As in, I won’t judge you if you choose to watch these movies)
+Honourable Mentions (As in, I won’t judge you if you choose to watch these movies on Christmas Eve)

 Elf – Years from now, the only reason the general public will know who Will Ferrell will be because of his seasonally-appropriate turn as Buddy the Elf.
 The only reason this movie doesn’t make the top-10 is some unfortunate running-out-of-steam right at the end.